 National Public School, Banashankari does not have any branches in and around Uttarahalli.
-ADMISSION OPEN ONLY FOR GRADE-11 (limited seats) for the Academic Year 2024-25.
+Admissions are open for UKG, Grade 1, and Grade 11 (Science) for the Academic Year 2025-26.

 5 Ways to Deal with Anxiety in Children